ouroborosng/ansible-xray-collection/README.md

 # Ansible Role: Xray

 Installs and configures [Xray-core](https://github.com/XTLS/Xray-core) with a basic VLESS+REALITY setup using systemd on Linux hosts.
+Includes optional network tuning (TCP BBR) for potentially improved performance.

 ## Requirements

 ### Prerequisites on Managed Node (Target Server)

 *   **openssl:** Used to generate a random short ID for REALITY if one is not provided.
 Most Linux distributions include this by default.
+* **Linux Kernel >= 4.9:** Required for the TCP BBR network tuning feature to be effective.

 ### Prerequisites on Ansible Control Node